sepidehnaghshineh/SepidehNaghshineh/README.md

 ### AI engineer
+ - 🔭 I’m currently working on histopathology images and grading the breast cancer tissues without using IHC staining and just by using H&E staıned WSIs wıth deep learnıng and also make an accurate tıssue segmentatıon pipleline usıng deep learnıng that can be easily applied on microchıps inside scanners
+- 📫  You can contact me at ng.sepideh@gmail.com
 <!--
 **sepidehnaghshineh/SepidehNaghshineh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.